1st Fighter Wing [1st FW]

 The wing's primary mission is to work as a team to be ready to deploy, deter and win, setting the standard in air supremacy.
 To accomplish its mission, the men and women of the 1st Fighter Wing are broken out into four groups: the 1st Operations Group, the 1st Logistics Group, the 1st Support Group and the 1st Medical Group.
 These groups are further broken down into 21 squadrons, including three F-15 fighter squadrons with 54 primary assigned F-15Cs: the 27th FS, known as the "Fighting' Eagles"; the 71st FS, known as the "Ironmen" and the 94th FS, also known as the "Hat-in-the-Ring Gang".

-To accomplish its dynamic and challenging mission, the wing flies the Air Force's air superiority fighter, the F-15 Eagle, which entered Air Force operational service at Langley in January 1976.
-Fully operational in December 1976, the wing is now equipped with 66 assigned F-15s.
+To accomplish its dynamic and challenging mission, the wing flew the Air Force's air superiority fighter, the F-15 Eagle, which entered Air Force operational service at Langley in January 1976.
+Fully operational in December 1976, the wing was equipped with 66 assigned F-15s.

 The 1st FW has a long and distinguished history.
 Known as the 1st Pursuit Organization and Training Center in World War I, the unit recorded the first confirmed aerial victory of the war April 14, 1918, as Lt.
 Douglas Campbell of the 94th FS downed a German Pfalz D-3.
 The 1st Pursuit Group ended the war with 202 confirmed kills.